kalutheo/elm-ui-explorer/readme.md

 ## Main Features

-- Deep linking : You can easily share your views and their states by copying and pasting the url  ( You can even attach them to your JIRA tickets or Pull Request to give context to other team members )
+- **Deep linking :** You can easily share your views and their states by copying and pasting the url  ( You can even attach them to your JIRA tickets or Pull Request to give context to other team members )

-- Categories : Your UI Explorer can be divided into categories.
+- **Categories :** Your UI Explorer can be divided into categories.
 Convenient if you have many views and you want to group them by family.

-- Descriptions : A short paragraph can be added to describe how a view works and behaves.
+- **Descriptions :** A short paragraph can be added to describe how a view works and behaves.

 ## Best Practices

 - In order to avoid CSS conflicts with built in UI Explorer Styles, consider using CSS Namespacing if using [elm-css](https://github.com/rtfeldman/elm-css) or any technic that prevents styles collisions.

-- Always name your UI Categories and UI Elements in CamelCase without spaces or special characters

 - UI Categories and Element ids should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )

 - For Hot Reloading, it's recommended to use "Create React App"

 - Try to adopt [SSD (StoryBook Driven Development)](https://medium.com/nulogy/storybook-driven-development-a3c517276c07), creating UI this way can be very efficient.

-- Use Atomic Design paradigm.
+- Use [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) paradigm.
 This will help you build a scalable Design System.